IceHe/lib/mac/setup-guide.md

 1. Add the proxy on CLI

-    e.g. add the proxy in Terminal
+    e.g. add it in the Terminal tab temporarily

-    -   Open `Terminal` → Paste the shell command above to execute
+    -   A. Temporarily : Open `Terminal` → Paste the shell command above to execute

+    -   B. All the time : Append the shell command above to the SHELL configuration file, e.g. `.zshrc`

+        so that I can always use ZSH with the network proxy when ClashX Pro is running

 1. Check the Internet connection on CLI

-    e.g. visit [google.com](https://google.com) in the Terminal opened above :
+    e.g. visit [google.com](https://google.com) in Terminal tab opened above :

     ```bash
     $ curl google.com